endgameinc/storm-metrics-statsd/README.md

     statsdConfig.put("topology.name", "myTopologyName");

 This will be useful if you use versioned topology names (.e.g. appending a timestamp or a version string), but only care to track them as one in statsd.

+#### Statsd Metric Type

+You can configure the Statsd metric type to be sent to Statsd with the following property:

+    metrics.statsd.metric_type

+Allowed values are `counter` (the default) and `gauge`.

 ## License